kamo93/world-cupl-album/README.md

 ```

 ## New features
-- total not hard coded but calculated
+- add api based on fastify framework
+- move all supabase query to the new api

+## fix
 - fix reload always go to first page
-- refactor stats page, break it on multiple components